Brown University: Rankings

 Brown University is accredited by the New England Commission of Higher Education.
 For their 2021 rankings, The Wall Street Journal/Times Higher Education ranked Brown 5th in the "Best Colleges 2021" edition.

 The Forbes magazine annual ranking of "America's Top Colleges 2022"—which ranked 600 research universities, liberal arts colleges and service academies—ranked Brown 19th overall and 18th among universities.

 U.S. News & World Report ranked Brown 9th among national universities in its 2023 edition.
 The 2022 edition also ranked Brown 2nd for undergraduate teaching, 25th in Most Innovative Schools, and 14th in Best Value Schools.

 Washington Monthly ranked Brown 30th in 2024 among 438 national universities in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

-In 2022, U.S. News & World Report ranks Brown 129th globally.
+In 2022, U.S. News & World Report ranked Brown 129th globally.

-In 2014, Forbes magazine ranked Brown 7th on its list of "America's Most Entrepreneurial Universities."
+In 2014, Forbes magazine ranked Brown 7th on its list of "America's Most Entrepreneurial Universities".
 The Forbes analysis looked at the ratio of "alumni and students who have identified themselves as founders and business owners on LinkedIn" and the total number of alumni and students.
-LinkedIn particularized the Forbes rankings, placing Brown third (between MIT and Princeton) among "Best Undergraduate Universities for Software Developers at Startups."
+LinkedIn particularized the Forbes rankings, placing Brown third (between MIT and Princeton) among "Best Undergraduate Universities for Software Developers at Startups".
 LinkedIn's methodology involved a career-path examination of "millions of alumni profiles" in its membership database.

-In 2016, 2017, 2018, and 2021 the university produced the most Fulbright recipients of any university in the nation.
+In 2016, 2017, 2018, and 2021, the university produced the most Fulbright recipients of any university in the nation.
 Brown has also produced the 7th most Rhodes Scholars of all colleges and universities in the United States.

-In 2025 the university ranked 229 of 257 top colleges in free speech rankings by the Foundation for Individual Rights and Expression and "College Pulse", after ranking at 69 in 2024 and at 114 in 2022/2023.
+In 2025, the university ranked 229 of 257 top colleges in free speech rankings by the Foundation for Individual Rights and Expression and "College Pulse", after ranking at 69 in 2024 and at 114 in 2022/2023.